billkarsh/SpikeGLX/Markdown/Audio_Help.md

 ## Channels

-You can select any channel you can see in the Graphs Window, even the digital channels.
+You can select any channel you can see in the Graphs window, even the digital channels.

 You can set the Left and Right channels the same, or, use your two ears to monitor two channels at the same time.

-You can **right-click on the Graphs Window** to select channels.
+You can **right-click on the Graphs window** to select channels.
 When you do that, the stream will change to the one you clicked on, and audio out will start immediately if not already running.